CTEC3905-2022/module-handbook/readme.md

 The following are also usable, but not advised for the module:

 - [Edge](https://www.microsoft.com/en-gb/windows/microsoft-edge), which may be the default on lab machines.
-If it opens, just close it down and use Chrome to view your HTML files.
 - [Safari](https://www.apple.com/safari/)

 **Do not use Internet Explorer**.